engineyard/ey-docs/pages/deployment-intro.md

    Learn how to customize your applications deployment strategy on AppCloud.

 5. ### [[Deploy hooks|use-deploy-hooks-with-engine-yard-appcloud]]
-   Learn about the basics of using deploy hooks to customize your deployment on AppCloud.
+   Learn about using deploy hooks to customize your deployment on AppCloud.

 6. ### [[Windows deployment for AppCloud|deployment-windows]]
    Learn more about the deploy you application to AppCloud from a Windows environment.